 Featured

+CHARLOTTE.
+May 2010.
 For the commercial web’s first decade, people communicated the old fashioned way: broadcasting their messages to anyone who would listen.
 It was a simple, easy extension of traditional advertising, public relations, politics and academic publishing.
 E-mail, also cutting edge at the time, modeled the same broadcast mentality.
 It was yet another easy way to lob messages to large audiences.

 Prevalence of the “broadcast model” has limited people’s view of how the internet can be used to deliver messages.
-Many still don’t realize that the new internet (Web 2.0) offers a radically different proposition: collaborating with others via an open, multi-party exchange.
+Many still don’t realize that the new internet offers a radically different proposition: collaborating with others via an open, multi-party exchange.

 Engagement is communication at a different level